- IT partner

 So, what signifies these so called elites of digital business?
 For a start, they generate 9% more revenue than the average corporate competition.
 And how about this: when it comes to profitability, these digital innovators excel with being 26% more profitable compared to their peers.
 Now that's some serious numbers.

 Let's glance back – to the Industrial Revolution – for a better understanding of the evolution that has led us to the rapid need of digital advancements.
 During this time, man labor was brought a more efficient stance; new machines changed the economy, capitalism and the whole marketplace.
 Companies wanting to survive had to adapt and prosper.
-Are you recognising the similarities between then and now?
+Are you recognizing the similarities between then and now?
 That's right.
 It's truly time to act...

 Today we operate in a customer-centric era.
 It's all about the User Experience (UX) and thus how companies make the client their center piece in most operations.
-At Nike, customers are able to fully customise their whole shopping experience through a fully tailored shoe selection.
+At Nike, customers are able to fully customize their whole shopping experience through a fully tailored shoe selection.
 And how?
 Digital tools create opportunities to satisfy your client-base on a whole other level!

 It comes down to re-inventing the digital approach.
 This is where Nike has been one of the front runners – especially with their FuelBand they managed to create a deeper bond when connecting with athletes digitally.
 Gathering data from active sportsmen granted the ability to track true user needs.
 Nike listened to the customer and strove to improve the digital experience from a user-centered perspective.
 Now that's proper UX.